Nanna’s Chinese Chews are my mother-in-law’s date-nut bars based on a vintage recipe from 1917! Enjoy these delicious, buttery blondies.

 They’re not from China at all, and some believe the name came from dates being considered an exotic ingredient.
-My mother-in-law (the grandchildren call her “Nanna,” pronounced “Nahn-Nah”) made these for years, and they’re one of my hubby’s favorites.
+My mother-in-law (the grandchildren call her “Nanna,” pronounced “Nah-Nah”) has made these for years, and they’re one of my hubby’s favorites.

-First, I have to admit that my hubby used to ask me to make these during the early years of our marriage, and it’s taken me decades to get around to it.
+First, I have to admit that my hubby used to ask me to make this dessert during the early years of our marriage, and it’s taken me decades to get around to it.
 In my defense….yeah, I’ve got nothing.

-Second, I have to tell you how we were just cracking up at my mother-in-law’s yellowed, handwritten recipe for “Chinice Shews.”
+Second, I have to tell you how we were cracking up at my mother-in-law’s yellowed, handwritten recipe for “Chinice Shews.”
 Nanna, who is from Italy, had done her best in about 1970 to write down the recipe in English as it was told to her by a lady she knew.

 My only changes were to increase the baking time, since mine needed it, and to recommend lining the pan with parchment paper folded over the edges, to make for easy removal and cleanup.
 I also included some ways to make the preparation easier.